Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Operator algebras on Lie groups

 \subsection{Poisson brackets}

-Consider a mechanical system whose configuration space is a Lie group $G$, with elements $g$, $h$, etc. Call $\mathfrak{g}$ the Lie algebra of $G$, viewed as the space of left-invariant vector fields on $G$; denote Lie algebra elements as $X$, $Y$, etc. Let $\exp:\mathfrak{g}\rightarrow G$ be the exponential map, understood as the time-1 flow of such vector fields starting from the identity.
+Consider a mechanical system whose configuration space is a Lie group $G$, with elements $g$, $h$, etc. Call $\mathfrak{g}$ the Lie algebra of $G$, viewed as the space of right-invariant vector fields on $G$;\footnote{Our convention to define the Lie algebra as consisting of \textit{right}-invariant vector fields is motivated by the fact that they generate infinitesimal \textit{left} translations when acting on functions.} denote Lie algebra elements as $X$, $Y$, etc. Let $\exp:\mathfrak{g}\rightarrow G$ be the exponential map, understood as the time-1 flow of such vector fields starting from the identity.
 For later use, choose a basis $\{t_i|i=1,...,n\}$ of $\mathfrak{g}$, so that each $t_i$ gives rise to a Lie derivative operator ${\cal L}_i:={\cal L}_{t_i}$ acting on functions on $G$.
 The Lie bracket of generators reads $[t_i,t_j]=c_{ij}{^k}t_k$, with structure constants $c_{{i}j}{}^k$ and implicit summation over repeated indices.

 \paragraph{Phase space.} The corresponding phase space is the cotangent bundle $T^*G$, which turns out to be trivial: it is globally equivalent to the direct product $G\times\mathfrak{g}^*$, where $\mathfrak{g}^*$ is the dual vector space of the Lie algebra $\mathfrak{g}$.
 (See \i{e.g.}~\cite[Appendix A]{OblakKozy} for the proof of this equivalence.)
 We denote `momenta' as $p,q\in\mathfrak{g}^*$ and write each of them as $p=p_i(t^i)^*$ in terms of the dual basis such that $\langle(t^i)^*,t_j\rangle=\delta^i_j$.\footnote{The pairing $\langle\cdot,\cdot\rangle$ is not a scalar product: it is just the pairing between a vector space and its dual, here $\mathfrak{g}$ and $\mathfrak{g}^*$.
 Scalar products of wave functions will instead be denoted $\langle\cdot|\cdot\rangle$.} The phase space is endowed with a symplectic form whose inverse defines the Poisson bracket of functions on $G\times\mathfrak{g}^*$, namely